 To the Moses E. Cheeks Foundation Slam

-Dunk For Diabetes Basketball Day Camps located in (IL) are - Chicago, Lisle,
+Dunk For Diabetes Basketball Day Camps located in (IL) are - Chicago, LaGrange,

 and Machesney Park.
-Other camps are located in Schererville, IN
+Other camps are located in Schererville, IN, Memphis, TN,

 and West Allis, WI.
 They are FREE,